ms/buildtogether.tech/bibliography/index.md

 <dt id="fischer2015" class="bibliography">Fischer2015</dt>
 <dd>
 Lars Fischer and Stefan Hanenberg:
-"An empirical investigation of the effects of type systems and code completion on API usability using TypeScript and JavaScript in MS Visual Studio".
+"An Empirical Investigation of the Effects of Type Systems and Code Completion on API Usability Using TypeScript and JavaScript in MS Visual Studio".
 <em>Proc.
 DLS'15</em>, <a href="https://doi.org/10.1145/2816707.2816720">10.1145/2816707.2816720</a>.
 </dd>
 <dt id="fitzgerald2008" class="bibliography">Fitzgerald2008</dt>